tomas-rampas/xbrl_api_client/readme.md

 > **⚠️ Info**
 >
 > **This project is no longer active.**
-> Due to Perplexity's implementation of [Answers for Every Investor](https://www.perplexity.ai/hub/blog/answers-for-every-investor), this project has been discontinued.
+> Due to Perplexity's implementation of [SEC/EDGAR](https://www.perplexity.ai/hub/blog/answers-for-every-investor), this project has been discontinued.
 >
 # XBRL API Client for Rust